ChrisMorrisOrg/Pi-in-Py/README.md

 By [Chris Morris](http://chrismorris.org).

-A simple little Python application to calculate pi to as many digits as possible using various methods.
+A simple little Python application to approximate pi using various methods.

 Running the App
 ---------------